Aurora-yzj/openwrt-selinux-policy/README.md

 One of our goals has been achieved namely that of forking the OpenWrt `selinux-policy` straight from upstream so that we are working with up-to-date policy.
 We would like to build the whole policy minus the `sandbox.cil` module.
-To achieve this we will add a target to `~/selinux-policy-myfork/Makefile` that can be used to achieve the desired effect.
-Before pushing the result to GitHub we will ensure that the policy builds.
+To that end we will add a target to `~/selinux-policy-myfork/Makefile` that can be used to achieve the desired effect.
+Before pushing the result to Github we will ensure that the policy builds.
 Open `~/selinux-policy-myfork/Makefile` and make the following changes